twfarland/Son/README.md

 We're trying to make json act like css here, so there are some extra things we need to do to avoid conflicts.
 I will code around some of these later, but you can use Son now if you take some simple safety measures:

 1 ] Because json keys must be unique at each level, you can't redeclare a selector as you can in raw css.
-To get around this, suffix the selector with a `|` to give uniqueness.
-Anything after the `|` will be ignored.
+To get around this, place some characters within `{}` to give uniqueness.
+The curly brackets and their contents will be ignored by the parser..

-e.g: `".myClass|"` overrides `".myClass"`
+e.g: `".myClass{}"` overrides `".myClass"`

-e.g: `".myClass|uniqueid"` overrides `".myClass"`
+e.g: `".myClass{uniqueid}"` overrides `".myClass"`

 2 ] To avoid certain characters being treated as js directives, you need to wrap some things in quotes: